shenhuiying2017/azure-docs.es-es/articles/vs-azure-tools-multiple-services-project-configurations.md

 <properties
-   pageTitle="Configuración de su proyecto Azure mediante varias configuraciones de servicio | Microsoft Azure" description="Cambie los archivos ServiceDefinition.csdef y ServiceConfiguration.cscfg para saber cómo configurar un proyecto de servicio en la nube de Azure." services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Configuring your Azure project using multiple service configurations | Microsoft Azure" description="Learn how to configure an Azure cloud service project by changing the ServiceDefinition.csdef and ServiceConfiguration.cscfg files." services="visual-studio-online" documentationCenter="na" authors="TomArcher"